 Even after leaving University employment, a faculty member is expected to cooperate fully in responding to questions about grades and to provide information and justification for grades awarded.

 Faculty members are expected to submit mid-semester grades for students who are doing unsatisfactory (C- or lower) work to the dean of the school or college or directly to the Learning Resource Center.
 Final grades must be given to the Registrar within the time limit specified by the Registrar each semester.

 - Student Academic Honesty

-Faculty are responsible for upholding the policy on student academic honesty as found in the student handbook and Section Three.
-IX. of this handbook.
+Faculty are responsible for upholding the policy on student academic honesty as found in the student handbook and the Policy on Student Academic Honesty Section of this handbook.
 Whenever a member of the faculty or other University official believes that a student has committed a breach of academic honesty, the faculty member or official will confront the student, allowing the student an opportunity to speak on his or her behalf.
 If, in the opinion of the faculty member, a breach of academic honesty has occurred, the faculty member or official must file a Report of Academic Dishonesty Form (available in Academic Affairs) with the Vice President for Academic Affairs.
 The form will be placed on file.
 This procedure should be completed as soon as is reasonably possible.

 First Offense.
 If the Vice President for Academic Affairs determines this is a first offense, the disciplinary action will be handled by the professor.
 Possible sanctions include an “F” on the assignment or an “F” in the course.

 Due to the serious nature of such an offense and the resulting questions regarding student ethics, doctoral programs may assign sanctions including academic probation, suspension from the university or dismissal from the university after a first offense with the approval of the Department Chair/Program Director, the Dean and the Vice President for Academic Affairs.
 Sanctions will be determined by reviewing each specific breach of academic honesty, the context of the breach and the nature of the breach.